 Salmon Arm is a community that feels comfortable, safe and vibrant.
+There is a wide variety of people that interact personally with each other often, seeking to create a climate conscious community with a strong sense of belonging and connection across differences, that creates uplifting public spaces and healthy experiences for its' residents, while meeting their daily needs.
+We seek to connect people through community, and to build community from connections.
 We recognize that we share these lands with the First Nations people that have lived here since time immemorial, and seek to build relationships with Indigenous peoples.

-Living between mountains and the shores of Shuswap Lake, we deeply value the beautiful natural setting along with healthy ecosystems and rich agricultural lands.
-The community has an abundance of educational, commercial, tourism and cultural opportunities and services for residents and visitors.
-Our recreational facilities are well maintained and accommodate our current needs and anticipate future needs, and are easily accessible to everyone.
-The growing economy supports varied, meaningful employment and innovative businesses.
-We have a diversity of housing options for all ages and needs that are affordable.
-The community is diverse and inclusive, and organizations and individuals work together towards improving the quality of life for all.
-The Downtown remains the civic and cultural heart of the community, where people can live, work, visit, meet, shop and spend time enjoying diverse artistic and cultural activities, in a walkable space.
-Green spaces extend throughout, including active and natural parks with many trails, and the community is intricately connected with safe walking and cycling routes.
-We build increasing resilience to the growing effects of climate change, and work to enhance community safety and food security.
+Living between mountains and the shores of Shuswap Lake, the community of the future is one where:

+- we deeply value the beautiful natural setting along with healthy ecosystems and rich agricultural lands; - there is an abundance of educational, commercial, tourism and cultural opportunities and services for residents and visitors; - recreational facilities are well maintained and accommodate our current needs and anticipate future needs, and are easily accessible to everyone; - the growing economy supports varied, meaningful employment and innovative businesses; - there is a diversity of housing options for all ages and needs that are affordable; - diversity and inclusion are valued, and organizations and individuals work together towards improving the quality of life for all; - the Downtown remains the civic and cultural heart of the community, where people can live, work, visit, meet, shop and spend time enjoying diverse artistic and cultural activities, in a walkable space; - Green spaces extend throughout, including active and natural parks with many trails, and the community is intricately connected with safe walking and cycling routes; - there is increasing resilience to the growing effects of climate change, and: - we work to enhance community safety and food security.